-East of the marsh lies a 40-year-old oak-beech forest.
-A knoll that runs north-south through the middle of the uplands is surrounded by a U-shaped road that boasts a huckleberry understory and sparse oak saplings.
+East of the marsh lies an oak-beech forest.
+A knoll that runs north-south through the middle of the uplands is surrounded by a U-shaped path.
 Downy woodpecker, red-eyed vireo, and yellow-rumped warbler can be found among the hemlocks that lie between the wooded road and the marsh.

-Rocks, large potholes and wet spots along West Fisk Road have limited visitor access to 4 wheel drive vehicles.
-However, from either end of West Fisk Road at Route 6, it is an easy walk in to the preserve.
-You will see a sign marking the preserve and there is a U-shaped path from West Fisk Road of about a half mile length through the property.
-There is also a short spur path marked to view the dam.
+Rocks, large potholes and wet spots along West Fisk Road have limited vehicular access.
+We recommend 4-wheel-drive vehicles with good ground clearance.
+Visitors will see a sign marking the preserve entrance to the half-mile long U-shaped path.
+There is also a short spur path marked to view the beaver dam.